ZethEnterprise/Zent.Iso20022/4.Source/README.md

 $vsregedit = Join-Path $installPath 'Common7\IDE\vsregedit.exe'
 & $VsRegEdit set "$installPath" "HKLM" "XmlEditor" "MaxFileSizeSupportedByLanguageService" string 100

  One thing that is a bit interesting is the identification of the schema namespace => How should we do that???
+Uh - the generator will also take the version number of the assembly and put it in just like the XSD.exe does.
+Next question is to see how it can change based on builds, commits, pushes etc.?